Marqodes/CSVCombiner_PMG_Challenge/README.md

 * Output FileName: "outputname.csv"
 * Up to N input files allowed
 * Only one output file allowed
+* !The last argument passed will be the output file!

 <img src="ScreenGifs/FirstTime.gif" alt="compiling code">